sargeant45/sargeant45.github.com/_posts/2014-11-23-EssayMakerUpdate.md

 ---

 ## EssayMaker update!
-This is a kind of unnecessary, but I was just going to talk about EssayMaker and the science documents that go with it.
+This is kind of unnecessary, but I was just going to talk about EssayMaker and the science documents that go with it.

 **If you aren't familiar with science fairs,** anything including humans for testing must have a document explaining certain things about the project that concern humans.
 I am having 30 students write an essay with my program, which seems harmless but still includes *humans.* I wrote that today.